 Head to our online booking console to select and confirm your program needs.
 Should you have further questions or require customisation just contact our Education team for assistance via email: firstname.lastname@example.org or phone (07) 5669 2051

 Student price for 10 or more paying students

 |WildEd - Ranger led curriculum aligned experience within living classroom||$15.00|

 |Into the Wild - Ranger led wildlife discover show||$15.00|

 |Years 4–6||1 FOC to 10 students|

-Above group rate available to school groups with 10 or more students.
+Above group rate available to school groups with 10 or more paying students.
 All prices are inclusive of GST and available only to Australian primary and secondary education institutions.
 Prices updated on the first of July every year and are subject to change without notice.
-Entry to the park is subject to the park's Condition of Entry .
+Entry to the park is subject to the park's condition of entry .
 If you have an enquiry about these prices or eligibility please email the Education Ranger at email@example.com for further details.